-From the title, you should be able to deduce that this is going to be an intermediate/advanced tutorial on satellite TV installation.
+From the title, you should be able to deduce that this will be an intermediate/advanced tutorial on satellite TV installation.
 However, I have made it so simple so much so that even a beginner can learn.
-I will still advise a beginner to first read my post on how to track a satellite tv, most popular FTA channels, and beginner’s guide to lyngsat.
-Today, I will unravel the puzzle surrounding the orbital satellite positioning and the right size of dish to use.
-In other words, here are hints on how to precalculate the dish size for any satellite package you wish to track/install.
+I will still advise a beginner to read my post on tracking a satellite tv, the most popular FTA channels, and beginner’s guide to lyngsat.
+Today, I will unravel the puzzle surrounding the orbital satellite positioning and the right dish size to use.
+In other words, here are hints on how to pre-calculate the dish size for any satellite package you wish to track/install.

-In addition, this post will also contain tips on how to get TP/frequencies and how to interpret some satellite TV terms that are needed for getting the exact size and type of dish needed for your installation.
+In addition, this post will also contain tips on getting TP/frequencies and interpreting some satellite TV terms needed for getting the exact size and type of dish required for your installation.

-Similarly, How do you know that for you to track Hotbird in some regions, you will need a particular size of the dish?
+Similarly, How do you know that you will need a particular dish size to track Hotbird in some regions?

 Basic Satellite Dish components

-Before we proceed with how to how to precalculate the dish size, let us get familiar with some basic satellite Dish components.
+Before proceeding with precalculating the dish size, let us get familiar with some basic satellite Dish components.
 Of course, we can’t get enough of them as they are indispensable to satellite installation.